ImpossibleFinance/if-create2-deployer/README.md

 ## Deployed Deployers

-The IF dev team has already deployed this contract to the address:
+This create2 contract is deployed to the address:

 ```
 0x790DeEB2929201067a460974612c996D2A25183d
 ```

-Using the EOA `0x7c450965a6b06065c219f714862Fa035866567Cf`, on the following chains:
+Using the EOA `0x7c450965a6b06065c219f714862Fa035866567Cf`.

+This create2 contract is on the following chains:

 ```
 BSC